todar/todar/README.md

 <h1 align="center">Hi 👋, I'm Robert Todar</h1>
 <p align="center">Software developer with over 6 years of experience within a corporate environment.
 Highly skilled in advanced VBA within Microsoft Excel — have created a full scale VBA application that saves over 46,000 labor hours a year.
-Created over 30 business critical SQL queries within DB2 and Oracle.
-Very knowledgeable with web development as well, especially with functional JavaScript — experienced with React and Svelte frameworks.
+Created over 70 business critical SQL queries within DB2 and Oracle.
+Very knowledgeable with web development as well, especially with functional JavaScript and NodeJS — experienced with React and Svelte frameworks.
 Well versed and comfortable in writing Python; however, with limited experience.
 Located in Phoenix, AZ.</p>

 - 📫 How to reach me **robert@roberttodar.com**